IshmaelRogers/RobotKinematics/README.md

 It is possible to have multiple reference frames.
 We will draw a new reference frame, B and describe vector v ( and ultimately the position of p) relative to it.

+NOTE: vector v has the exact same magnitude in reference frame B that it had in reference frame A.

 [reference frame B]

+In general, all we are doing is projecting vectors expressed in one ferame onto some other frame with rotation matrices.

 # Rotation Matrices in 2D

+There are to conceptual interpertations of rotation matrices:

+0. The means for expressing a vector in one coordinate frame in terms of some other coordinate frame.
+NOTE: This is known as mapping between frames
+1. Can be viewed as an operator that moves a vector within a single coordinate frame.

 # Rotation Matrices in 3D